slonigiraf/whitepaper/slonigiraf/ENG.md

 So, **the reimbursent amount should be around 0.05688 USD in Ethiopia** to motivate students to perform an expert work.

-During 4 years of Slonigiraf educatinal model testing in different schools we have experimentally identified that a tutor needs on average 11 minutes to teach a tutee.
+During 4 years of Slonigiraf educational model testing in different schools we have experimentally identified that a tutor needs on average 11 minutes to teach a tutee.
 As a minute of the tutor work costs 0.003 USD in Ethiopia than the tutor work per 1 skill should cost 0.033 USD:

 $0.003*11 = 0.033$